communitiesuk/core-design-history/app/posts/2022-06-07-parent-child-relationships.md

 author: Jon Roobottom
 description: Allowing for complex organisation relationships
 ---
-So far, in this private beta phase, we've moved two organisations over to our new service.
-These organisations own housing their housing stock and don't sub-contract the management of that stock to anyone else.
+So far, in this private beta phase, we've moved two organisations over to our new service, both of whom own and manage their housing stock.
 However, most providers who own stock will often engage other organisations to manage stock on their behalf.
-We've been calling these organisations "managers" or "owner/managers", and the relations between them and the stock owners "parent" and "child"[^1].
+We’ve been calling organisations that own housing stock "stock owners" and those that manage stock “managers” and referring to the relationship between these organisations as “parent” and “child”[^1].

 These relationships can get quite complex.
 Here's an example of how several organisations might be connected: